 This course provides skill instruction and practical application of skin care in a clinical setting.
-Topics include sanitation, skin sciences, waxing, skin treatments, makeup, business practices and state law.
-This class meets 64 clinical hours.
-Enrollment in this course requires that you be current in payment of a professional liability fee of \$16.00.
-This fee is required once per calendar year based on enrollment in selected courses and must be in place prior to the start of classes.
-Students will be notified via their JCCC student email account if they are required to pay a \$16 fee.
+Topics include sanitation, skin sciences, waxing, skin treatments, makeup, and preparation for state examinations, business practices and state law.
+This class meets 148 of the 1,000 contact hours required by the Kansas State Board of Cosmetology.